mizuki-nana/coreVM/docs/source/reference.rst

 Native Map Type Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instructions for manipulating native type handles of the native map type.
+Instructions for manipulating native type values of the native map type.

 .. table::

   ============  ========  ============  ===============
     Mnemonic     Opcode     Operands      Description
   ============  ========  ============  ===============
-  maplen        156       0             Pops the top element on the eval stack, and performs the "map size" operation. mapemp        157       0             Pops the top element on the eval stack, and performs the "map empty" operation. mapfind       158       0             Pops the top two elements on the eval stack, and performs the "map find" operation. mapat         159       0             Pops the top two elements on the eval stack, and performs the "map at" operation. mapput        160       0             Pops the top three elements on the eval stack, and performs the "map put" operation. mapset        161       1             Converts the top element on the eval stack to a native map, and insert a key-value pair into it, with the key represented as the first operand, and the value as the object on top of the stack. mapers        162       0             Pops the top element on the eval stack, and performs the "map erase" operation. mapclr        163       0             Pops the top element on the eval stack, and performs the "map clear" operation. mapswp        164       0             Pops the top two elements on the eval stack, and performs the "map swap" operation. mapkeys       165       0             Inserts the keys of the map on top of the eval stack into an array, and place it on top of the eval stack. mapvals       166       0             Inserts the values of the map on top of the eval stack into an array, and place it on top of the eval stack. mapmrg        167       0             Pops the top two elements on the eval stack, converts them to maps, merge them into one single map, and put it back to the eval stack.
+  maplen        155       0             Pops the top element on the eval stack, and performs the "map size" operation. mapemp        156       0             Pops the top element on the eval stack, and performs the "map empty" operation. mapfind       157       0             Pops the top two elements on the eval stack, and performs the "map find" operation. mapat         158       0             Pops the top two elements on the eval stack, and performs the "map at" operation. mapput        159       0             Pops the top three elements on the eval stack, and performs the "map put" operation. mapset        160       1             Converts the top element on the eval stack to a native map, and insert a key-value pair into it, with the key represented as the first operand, and the value as the object on top of the stack. mapers        161       0             Pops the top element on the eval stack, and performs the "map erase" operation. mapclr        162       0             Pops the top element on the eval stack, and performs the "map clear" operation. mapswp        163       0             Pops the top two elements on the eval stack, and performs the "map swap" operation. mapkeys       164       0             Inserts the keys of the map on top of the eval stack into an array, and place it on top of the eval stack. mapvals       165       0             Inserts the values of the map on top of the eval stack into an array, and place it on top of the eval stack. mapmrg        166       0             Pops the top two elements on the eval stack, converts them to maps, merge them into one single map, and put it back to the eval stack.
   ============  ========  ============  ===============